dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_2.md

 #### Tasks
 * Encode the dining philosophers problem in Spin without any synchronization and show there can be deadlocks.
-* Implement the Chandy/Misra solution and shows that there is no deadlock anymore.
+* Implement the Chandy/Misra solution and show that there is no deadlock anymore.

-In both cases, make your solution parametric.
+In both cases, make your solution is parametric.
 Then you can vary the parameter to experience what is know as the "state-space explosion" problem which is the exponential complexity of the product construction.

 _Remark._
-When writing paper authors focus on exlpaining the idea and often simplify the setting as much a possible.
+When writing papers, authors focus on exlpaining the idea and often simplify the setting as much a possible.
 While this makes for more readable papers, implementing the proposed solution requires bringing back some of the so-called "implementation details".
 Using a tool like Spin is an intermediate step.
-There are more details but it is still usually simpler than a normal implementation and Spin can help debug.
+There are more details but it is still usually simpler than a normal implementation and Spin can help to debug.